neoforged/Documentation/docs/resources/server/loottables/index.md

     - Setting stack size, data components, etc. can be done using loot functions.
 - `minecraft:tag`: A tag entry, dropping all items in the specified tag when rolling.
 Has two variants, depending on the value of the boolean `expand` property.
 If `expand` is true, a separate entry for each item in the tag is generated, otherwise one entry is used to drop all items.
 Created by calling `TagEntry#tagContents` (for `expand=false`) or `TagEntry#expandTag` (for `expand=true`), each with an item [tag key][tags] parameter.
     - For example, if `expand` is true and the tag is `#minecraft:planks`, one entry is generated for each planks type (so 11 entries for the 11 vanilla planks + one entry per modded planks), each with the specified weight, quality and functions; whereas if `expand` is false, one single entry dropping all planks is used.
+- `minecraft:slots`: A loot entry referencing any inventory slot (e.g., entities, items, etc.).
+The `minecraft:slot_range` source can be used to target entities and block entities, while `minecraft:contents` can be used to target items with content-based data components which have a defined and registered `ContainerComponentManipulator`.
 - `minecraft:dynamic`: A loot entry referencing a dynamic drop.
 Dynamic drops are a system to add entries to a loot table that cannot be specified beforehand, instead adding them in code.
 A dynamic drops entry consists of an id and a `Consumer<ItemStack>` that actually adds the items.
 To add a dynamic drops entry, specify a `minecraft:dynamic` entry with the desired id and then add a corresponding consumer in the [loot context][context].
 Created using `DynamicLoot#dynamicEntry`.
 - `minecraft:loot_table`: A loot entry that rolls another loot table, adding the result of that loot table as a single entry.
 The other loot table can either be specified by id or be inlined as a whole.
-Created in code by calling `NestedLootTable#lootTableReference` with a `ResourceLocation` parameter, or `NestedLootTable#inlineLootTable` with a `LootTable` object parameter for an inline loot table.
+Created in code by calling `NestedLootTable#lootTableReference` with a `Identifier` parameter, or `NestedLootTable#inlineLootTable` with a `LootTable` object parameter for an inline loot table.

 The following composite types are provided by Minecraft: